 - Identity – who we internally know ourselves to be.

-- Someone who’s sex assigned at birth and gender identity are the same (ie. assigned sex at birth is female and identifies as female) they are considered cisgender.
+- Someone who’s sex assigned at birth and gender identity are the same (ie. assigned sex at birth is female and identifies as a woman) they are considered cisgender.
 Someone who’s gender identity differs from their sex assigned at birth is considered transgender.
-There are many other gender identities such as genderqueer, gender fluid, non-binary, bigender and agender to name a few.
+There are many other gender identities such as genderqueer, gender fluid, non-binary, bi-gender and agender to name a few.

-- Male and female are two molds that not all people fit into.
+- Man and woman are two molds that not all people fit into.
 It is no different than saying all shapes are either a square or a circle; It is just not true.

 - Expression – how we present our gender to the world.
 It is important to understand that you cannot assume someone’s gender identity based on their gender expression.
-For example, a cisgender male may like to wear makeup but that doesn’t change that his gender identity is male.
+For example, a cisgender male may like to wear makeup but that doesn’t change that they identify as a man.
 Expression of gender, and even more so the perception of gender expression, is deeply rooted in gender roles and stereotypes.
 For example the thought that girls wear pink and boys wear blue.
 These gender stereotypes are constantly changing as well.
 In fact, traditionally girls wore blue and boys wore pink.